wp-plugins/visitor-maps/readme.txt

 == Changelog ==

 = 1.3.3 =
-- (15 Jan 2010) - Aded new setting to fix when the map image does not work on some servers because of lack of TTF support.
+- (15 Jan 2010) - Added new setting to fix when the map image does not work on some servers because of lack of TTF support.
 see: http://wordpress.org/support/topic/337775

 = 1.3.2 =